-Helen Brooks, SCAS Trustee and Senior Lecturer at the University of Liverpool, along with colleagues from the Universities of Southampton and Manchester looked at the role of companion animals for people living with a mental health condition.
+Helen Brooks, SCAS Trustee and Senior Lecturer at the University of Manchester, along with colleagues from the Universities of Southampton and Manchester looked at the role of companion animals for people living with a mental health condition.

 Whilst many of us are aware that interactions with animals can decrease stress, increase our physical activity, increase our social interaction and decrease loneliness, the researchers wanted to gain an in-depth explanation of the day-to-day role that companion animals play.

 Follow the links below to read about this research.

 Below is a warning that was release by Blaenau Gwent Trading Standards in July 2016.